PrivacySafe/3nweb-service/README.md

 - Spec Server: Using implementation from `spec-3nweb-server` npm package.
 - For Docker: image(s), scripts, setting.
 - For systemd: service file, etc.
-- Dedicated VPS scenario.
+- Dedicated VPS or Incus/LXC container scenario.

 ## Intro

-3NWeb is a set of protocol that provides basic utility functionality needed to build multi-device environment with modern apps and UX.
-Current set contains:
+3NWeb is a set of protocols that provides server-side support for building user-controlled multi-device environment with modern apps and UX.
+Current set of utility protocols contains:
 - ASMail - for messaging, passing encrypted blobs.
 - 3NStorage - for storing and sharing encrypted blobs.
 - MailerId - non-tracking identity provider.